NC Countdown to College FAQs

 Colleges have different types of application deadlines with different timelines.
 Once senior year arrives, encourage your student to visit college websites to learn about the deadlines for each college.
 Be mindful of the difference between early action, early decision, regular decision, and rolling admission deadlines.
 Some may be as early as October, while other deadlines aren’t until the spring.
 For NC Colleges, take a look at this summary of deadlines from CFNC: NC College Admissions Deadlines

-There is great information on the many ways to pay for college on CFNC’s Paying for College page, but one key date to put on the calendar is Oct.
-1st.
-This marks the opening of the Free Application for Federal Student Aid (FAFSA) to apply for aid the following academic year.
+There is great information on the many ways to pay for college on CFNC’s Paying for College page.
+December marks the opening of the Free Application for Federal Student Aid (FAFSA) to apply for aid the following academic year.
 This free application (from the U.S. Dept of Ed) is used to determine a student’s eligibility for federal and state financial aid.
 College deadlines and requirements vary, so encourage students to check college financial aid pages, in addition to looking for scholarships year-round.

 You are in the right place!
 CFNC.org has many resources to help your student (and you) navigate this process.
 We recommend looking through each section of the site to find the tools to plan for a career, find colleges, apply to college, apply for financial aid, locate scholarships, and start (or continue) saving for college.